The “New Math” for Mortgages

 RULE # 2: A MILLION MEANS A LOT

 A million dollars is a lot of money and it also greatly affects your minimum down payment.
-Within the old regulations, you could put as little as 5 or 10 % down on a million-dollar purchase.
-Now, any home purchase above a million dollars will not be eligible for the default insurance, which means a 20% down payment will be required.
+Within the old regulations, you could put as little as five or 10 per cent down on a million-dollar purchase.
+Now, any home purchase above a million dollars is not eligible for the default insurance which means a 20 per cent down payment will be required.

 Question: A family is buying a home for $1.1 million.
 What is the down payment required?